When will the golf course controversy be over?

 What is the status of both properties?

 Reston National Golf Course (RNGC) and Hidden Creek Country Club (HCCC) have the same zoning and land use designation.
-The Reston portion of the County Comprehensive Plan states that the golf courses are planned for private recreation use, more specifically to remain as golf courses.
+The Fairfax County Comprehensive Plan for Reston states that the golf courses are planned for private recreation use, more specifically to remain as golf courses.
+This is very clear.

 Who owns the properties now?

-HCCC still accepts golf, tennis and social memberships, but Wheelock is very vocal about its desire to put housing on the higher ground of the course.
+HCCC still accepts golf, tennis and social memberships.
+Wheelock is vocal about its desire to put housing on the higher ground of the course.

 Can we stop development of the courses?